evkx/evkx.github.io/content/models/lotus/eletre/Eletre_S/_index.md

 ## Performance

-The Lotus Eletre S has a maximum power of 450KW (612hp).
-The total torque is 710nm.
+The Lotus Eletre S has a maximum power of 450 KW (612 hp/603 bhp).
+The total torque is 710 nm (524 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 4,5 seconds.
 The top speed is 258 km/h.

 ## Battery, range, and charging